Genez-io/genezio-examples/javascript/blockchain/README.md

 1. Run `genezio deploy` in the `server/` folder.
 This will deploy the code to Genezio infrastructure and it will create the SDK.
 2. Open a new terminal and run the React app in the `client/` folder.

+## Deploy the frontend in Genezio Infrastructure
+1. Run `npm i && npm run build` in the `client` folder to build the React app.
+2. Run `genezio deploy --frontend` in the `server` folder to deploy the frontend in the Genezio infrastructure.